OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

     2. You will see Site Collection App Permissions under site settings.
     3. You can check your any App and get the Tenant Id and Resource Id from `App Identifier`.
 The   part after "@" is your `tenant ID` and the part before @ is `Resource ID`.

-  # Step 2: Register a new app

-    You need to register a new addin/app in your Sharepoint site, this will generate a ClientID and a Client Secret,  which we will use to authenticate.
-Lets see how to do it.

-    Go to `_layouts/15/appregnew.aspx` under the SP Online site which you want to use as document repository.

   # Step 3: Update your appSetting.json